 FHIM values sets shall be versioned.

-Scheme tbd
+Scheme tbd*

 FHIM may use externally defined value sets, but they will be managed as external value sets.

 Sets maintained by other organizations may meet our requirements.
-We may choose to bind to these value sets statically, in order to avoid uncontrolled change, or dynamically, in order to leave the burden of maintenance to the external group.
+We may choose to bind to these value sets statically, in order to avoid uncontrolled change, or dynamically, in order to leave the burden of maintenance to the external group.[not yet indicated]

 Externally maintained sets that partially meet our requirements may be leveraged in the authoring process, but the resulting set is a FHIM value set.
 No linkage to its source is required, except as a historical record of the authoring process.

-Externally maintained value sets must be published in PHIN VADS.
+Externally maintained value sets must be published in PHIN VADS or VSAC.

 Completeness

 Some value sets may not be complete.
 These will be useful as examples, or as “starter sets.”
 They will be clearly identified.

+Example sets will be supported by implementers; i.e., an example set is simply a value set designed to be bound with extensibility.

 Relationships